A Message From Our Founder

 EDA aims to provide focused support to young, ethnically diverse artists, empowering Canadian talent with the resources they need to break into the industry.

-EDA’s application process is open to artists (actors, musicians, visual artists, etc.) who are:
+EDA’s application process is open to all ethnically diverse artists (actors, musicians, visual artists, etc.)

 EDA will customize support to suit the needs of each artist in ways that will elevate their ability to showcase their talent in the arts and entertainment industry.